johnnyw66/MQTT-SMS-Gateway/README.md

 ## You haven't said much about 'Selenium' - What is that?

-In short, Python Selenium is a popular library for automating web browsers, and needs to be used with a 'WebDriver' for a particular browser, (Chrome, Firefox, Edge)
+In short, Python Selenium is a popular library for automating web browser interaction, and needs to be used with a 'WebDriver' for a particular browser, (Chrome, Firefox, Edge)

 Here's a breakdown of what Python Selenium and the most popular (Chrome) WebDriver can do: